 - We don’t sell any personal data to third parties, ever.

-- All of the data held within Rightly is subject to the highest security standards and stored in the UK, with a backup in the EU.
+- All of the data held within Rightly is subject to the highest security standards.

-- We are responsible for the data that we process.
+- As a data controller, we are responsible for the data that we process.

-- We are fully accountable to the Information Commissioner’s Office (ICO).
+- We are fully accountable to the UK data protection authority, the Information Commissioner’s Office (ICO).

 - Our data practices and wider business decisions are governed by a strict ethical framework, which you can read more about on our Data Ethics page.

 The data controller for this Policy is Rightly Limited, a company registered in England and Wales, with company number 10905908 (Rightly, we, us, our).
 We are registered with the ICO, with registration number ZA278016.
 Our address is 120 Common Lance, Culcheth, Warrington WA3 4HN.
 You can contact us here.

 The responsible use of personal data and consumer rights are two areas that we champion.
 As such, we make all efforts to comply with applicable data protection laws, including the General Data Protection Regulation (GDPR).

 What we process, why and the legal basis for this

 The Rightly platform is not intended for use by anyone under 13 years of age.
 If parents or guardians wish to exercise their children’s rights on their behalf, then they can find out more information about this from the ICO here.

 When you use our platform to send requests to companies about your data, we collect personal information from you in order to support those requests.
 We process this data on the basis of our contract with you.
 At a minimum, this information includes:

 - Your name